 To understand the results from our turbulent-leaky-box experiments, it is important to realise that the transport of CRs in our simulations is set by physics that is very different from pitch-angle diffusion in the strong guide field limit.
 This becomes apparent by looking at Figure \ref{fig:t_iso}, which shows the pitch-angle isotropisation time, $t_{\rm iso}$, as a function of gyro-radius for the $\delta B/B_0 \approx 4$ and $\delta B/B_0 \approx 10$ simulations.
 We define $t_{\rm iso}$ as the time it takes a distribution of particles initialised with the same pitch-angle $\mu_0$ to relax to an approximately uniform distribution in $\mu$.
 The shaded regions indicate the span of estimated $t_{\rm iso}$ for $\mu_0=0.1$ and $\mu_0=0.9$.
 We classify the sampled $\mu$ histogram as isotropic once it deviates from being perfectly flat by less than the associated Poisson noise, i.e. $\sum_{i=1}^{N_{\rm bins}} (N_i-N/N_{\rm bins})^2 < N$, where $N_i$ is the number of particles in the $i^{\rm th}$ $\mu$-bin, $N$ is the total number of particles and $N_{\rm bins}$ is the number of bins.
 The inset shows the distribution classified as isotropic in the $\delta B/B_0 \approx 10, \mu_0=0.9$ case at the smallest $r_{L0}$.

-The results from Figure \ref{fig:t_iso}, which show that low-energy particles are isotropised in pitch-angle slower than high-energy particles, are in stark contrast to Figure \ref{fig:leaky_box_meanb}, which demonstrates that lower-energy particles are better confined.
-Within the standard paradigm of pitch-angle diffusion in the presence of a strong guide field, one expects $\langle N \rangle \propto t_{\rm iso}^{-1}$ as the spatial diffusion rate is inversely proportional to the pitch-angle diffusion rate, which is very different from what we find for the weak guide field.
+In the traditional picture of particle transport with a strong guide field, the results from Figure \ref{fig:t_iso}, which show that low-energy particles are isotropised in pitch-angle slower than high-energy particles, would be in stark contrast to Figure \ref{fig:leaky_box_meanb}, which demonstrates that lower-energy particles are better confined.
+In particular, within the standard paradigm of pitch-angle diffusion in the presence of a strong guide field, one expects $\langle N \rangle \propto t_{\rm iso}^{-1}$, since the spatial diffusion rate is inversely proportional to the pitch-angle diffusion rate.
+This is very different from what we find in the case of a weak guide field.
 This suggests that particle transport is not set by the rate of pitch-angle diffusion in the usual sense and that we need a different transport description.